SAG-Moshe/SW-Test/README.md

   * Use any frameworks, libraries you feel comfortable with

 ## Emphasis
-* This exercise has time limit, but is estimated in 2 hours.
+* This exercise has no time limit.
 * Make sure your code is clean and is easy to understand.